There was an error with your log in

 • Start off the day with a drive to Dettifoss, Europe’s most powerful waterfall, fed by a river flowing from the largest glacier in Europe, Vatnajökull.
 Tour the waterfall and pass by the highest inhabited point in Iceland.
 Next up is the Námaskarð geothermal area, a Mars-like zone with no vegetation, but with a palette of vivid colors streaking through the earth.

-Continue to Lake Mývatn, where you can take a dip in the hot springs!
+Continue to Lake Mývatn, where you will explore the area.
 Walking through the lava field nearby will give you serious Game of Thrones vibes.
 Second to last stop is Goðafoss, “Waterfall of the Gods”, a symbol of Iceland’s conversion from Norse mythology to Christianity.
 As you reach Akureyri, your stay for the night, feel free to stroll around the city and explore its selection of Icelandic cuisine.

 Meals: Breakfast